-I work full-time for a tech startup and own a small, creative studio and have been working in this digital/tech industry since that 2007, 2008 timeframe.
-I've been focusing on designing, developing, managing, marketing, and optimizing a variety of projects and properties on the web.
+I work full-time for a tech startup and own a small, creative studio and have been working the tech industry for quite some time.
+I've been focusing on designing, developing, optimizing, and marketing a variety of projects and properties on the web.

 Handmade: In 2013, I started a handmade, wood goods company called Whiskey Wood Creations, offering carpentry/woodworking services and selling custom furniture, along with a line of Montana-themed goods, to clients.

 There's no two ways around what I am.
 I'm a maker.
-Exploring crafts, hobbies, and turning them into my passions is what I've done for a number of years.
 Creating something, whether it's designing and developing a website for a client or creating a custom, walnut slab bar-top - it's embedded in my core.
 It's who I am.
 It's what I do.

 "Being a designer and maker means more than just brainstorming, it means dreaming, breathing, and living the piece that you’re making.
 Heart and soul, blood, sweat, and tears."—Scott Mathson

-This Makerviews project has ultimately grown from my passion of crafts - of sawdust, of guitar playing, of leather scraps, and, at the root, a deep appreciation and respect for all creative folk.
+This Makerviews project has ultimately grown from my passion of crafting - of sawdust, of guitar playing, of leather scraps, and, at the root, a deep appreciation and respect for all creative folk.
 This exists to share, to inspire, and to give.

-I believe we should not only shop and support small and independent, consuming well-made goods and supporting the makers behind them, but that we should always encourage and support each other in creating and making things, themselves.
+This maker community is amazing and I believe that we should always encourage and support each other in creating and making things.

 This is Makerviews by Scott Mathson, welcome to the journey!

-Scott Mathson (@scottmathson) — Founder, Writer, Developer, Producer
+Scott Mathson (@scottmathson) — Founder, Writer, Developer, Maker

-I am open to collaborations, partnerships, and more.
+I am open to collaborations, sponsorships, partnerships, and more.
 Feel free to reach out to me personally: [email protected], I'm looking forward to speaking to you.